filecoin-project/filecoin-docs/content/en/basics/project-and-community/filecoin-faq/index.md

 As Filecoin is a free market, the price will be determined by a number of variables related to the supply and demand for storage.
 It's difficult to predict before launch.
 However, a few design elements of the network help support inexpensive storage.

-Along with revenue from active storage deals, Storage Miners receive block rewards, where the expected value of winning a given block reward is proportional to the amount of storage they have on the network.
+Along with revenue from active storage deals, Storage Miners receive [block](https://docs.filecoin.io/reference/general/glossary/#block) rewards, where the expected value of winning a given block reward is proportional to the amount of storage they have on the network.
 These block rewards are weighted heavily towards the early days of the network (with the frequency of block rewards exponentially decaying over time).
 As a result, Storage Miners are relatively incentivized to charge less for storage to win more deals, which would increase their expected block reward.

-Further, Filecoin introduces a concept called _Verified Clients_, where clients can be verified to actually be storing useful data.
+Further, Filecoin introduces a concept called [Verified Clients](https://docs.filecoin.io/reference/general/glossary/#verified-client), where clients can be verified to actually be storing useful data.
 Storage Miners who store data from _Verified Clients_ also increase their expected block reward.
 Anyone running a Filecoin-backed IPFS Pinning Services should qualify as a _Verified Client_.
 We do not have the process of verification finalized, but we expect it to be similar to submitting a GitHub profile.

 ### Will it be cheaper to store data on Filecoin than other centralized cloud services?